Mark Holgate: Early career

-Holgate began his magazine career in London, working at British Vogue on fashion features and styling-oriented editorial content.
-He subsequently joined New York magazine, where he served as a fashion director based in New York City, sharpened his footprint in American fashion journalism, and built relationships across both the U.K. and U.S. markets.
+Holgate began his journalism career in London in 1996, working at British Vogue on fashion features and styling-oriented editorial content.
+He subsequently joined New York magazine in 1999, where he served as a Fashion Director based in New York City, sharpening his footprint in American fashion journalism, and building relationships across the United States and Europe.

 Vogue and mainstream magazine roles

-In the early 2000s Holgate joined the American edition of Vogue, initially as a staff writer and contributor.
-By 2008 he was announced as the editor of Luxx, the quarterly style supplement of The Times in London, as well as style director of The Times Magazine.
-He went on to become fashion news director at American Vogue, overseeing global fashion news coverage, runway editorial and designer intelligence across print, digital and social platforms.
-His byline has appeared in multiple national and international editions of Vogue, including British, Scandinavian, Singapore and Philippines editions.
-Holgate has also contributed to cultural-and-fashion commentary outlets beyond the magazine sphere, where his speciality remains the nexus of style, youth culture and media form.
+In 2003, Holgate joined the American edition of Vogue, initially as Senior Fashion Writer.
+By 2010 he became Fashion News Director of the publication, overseeing global fashion news coverage, runway editorial and designer profiles across print and digital platforms.
+His byline has appeared in multiple national and international editions of Vogue.
+Holgate has also contributed to fashion and cultural commentary outlets beyond the magazine sphere, where his speciality is the nexus of style and culture.